shadman/url-shortener-mongo-php/README.md

-# URL Shortener; with Mongo and PHP
+# URL Shortener Generator with Mongo and PHP

 ## Live URL: